 Introduction

-This fact sheet discusses documenting irrigation water efficiency and conservation practices.
+This fact sheet discusses recording irrigation water efficiency and conservation practices.
 It may help irrigators applying for a permit to take water or filling out the required Schedule for Water Conservation Measures (Schedule 1) as part of their permit application.

-Documenting irrigation water efficiency and filling out the Schedule for Water Conservation Measures allows irrigators to record the water efficiency and conservation measures and practices currently undertaken or scheduled to be undertaken in the next 3–5 years.
-It does not require that a producer introduce new practices.
+Documenting irrigation water efficiency allows irrigators to record water efficiency and conservation measures and practices currently underway or scheduled to be undertaken for the duration of the permit.
+It does not require a producer to introduce new practices.

 Water use audit

-• Meter and log all water used, or
+• meter and log all water used, or

-• Calibrate, monitor and log water used
+• calibrate, monitor and log water used

 • Ensure water supply meets the needs of the operation in every year.